zed-0xff/RW-BlockyCore/README.md

 Also adds 100+ props from the Minecraft.
 "Blocky Props" architect menu is visible only in dev.mode by default, configurable in mod's settings.

+Not official Minecraft product.
+Not approved by or associated with Mojang or Microsoft.

 ## You may also like...

 [![Blocky Signs](https://steamuserimages-a.akamaihd.net/ugc/2023851528284138822/5EEB2C5777C1EFCE33571A675C2C0081257AE690/?imw=268&imh=151&ima=fit&impolicy=Letterbox)](https://steamcommunity.com/sharedfiles/filedetails/?id=2985030059)